maxwellpettit/FRCVisionBase/README.md

 # FRC Vision Base
-This directory contains Python scripts that can be used to run a CV2 Pipeline via the Raspberry Pi FRC Web Console.
-This web console can be accessed by opening a web browser to http://frcvision.local or `http://PI_IP_ADDRESS` (replacing PI_IP_ADDRESS with the local IP address of the pi).
+This project contains Python scripts that can be used to run a CV2 Pipeline via the [FRC Vision Raspberry Pi Image](https://github.com/wpilibsuite/WPILibPi/releases).
+This web console can be accessed by opening a web browser to http://wpilibpi.local or `http://PI_IP_ADDRESS` (replacing PI_IP_ADDRESS with the local IP address of the pi).

 ## Documentation
 For Raspberry Pi setup instructions, see the [Official FRC Raspberry Pi Documentation](https://docs.wpilib.org/en/stable/docs/software/vision-processing/wpilibpi/using-the-raspberry-pi-for-frc.html).